Illinois Dog Law

 A vicious dog is one that:

-- when unprovoked, bites or attacks a human being or other domestic animal;
+• when unprovoked, bites or attacks a human being and causes serious injury or death; and

-- has been identified as a “dangerous dog” on at least three occasions.
+• has been identified as a "dangerous dog" on three separate occasions.

 Legal Responsibilities of Vicious Dog Owners